heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Provide an overview of your project's workflow for collaborating and contributing.
 The sections below can help you provide granularity.}

+We have a set workflow to streamline contributors work.
+For this project, we use {name of collaboration platform}.

+The sections below detail our current workflow.

 #### Forking and cloning

 {Provide instructions for cloning your repository.}